wilsonmar/oss-perf/network-mon.md

 0. Install on application server under test to sniff the network promiscuously.
 It follows TCP streams, decodes app layer protocols like HTTP, MySQL, ProstgreSL, Redis, Thrift-RPC.

-0. The Packetbeat agent creates a JSON object for each transaction after correlating requests and responses.
+0. The Packetbeat agent ships to Elastisearch a JSON object for each transaction after correlating requests and responses.
 This is a hugh time saving vs. Wireshark.
    The transactions are shipped to Elastisearch by <a href="#Libbeat">Libbeat</a>.